Echo108471/MonkeyTrenchOffense/ProjectDocumentTemplate.md

 Notably, the original `TileMap` node in Godot was deprecated about three months ago as part of an update.
 This update introduced the `TileMapLayer` node, which added new functionality for managing multiple layers within a single tilemap structure.
 However, this change created challenges for the project: much of the information available online was outdated and inconsistent, as many tutorials and resources still referenced the old `TileMap` workflow.
 As a result, learning how to properly implement the new system required additional time and experimentation to align with the updated documentation.

-Partway through development, I started using a tool called the autotiler.
-The autotiler simplifies tile placement by automatically connecting and aligning tiles based on predefined rules.
-For example, when creating terrain like grass, paths, or walls, the autotiler determines which tile variant to use (e.g., corners, edges, or center pieces) without requiring manual selection.
-This tool significantly reduced the time required to align specific squares.
-However, my tilemap didn’t work well initially until Ben, a team member, pointed out that the tile size needed to match the entire tile.
+Part of the way through development, I started using a tool called the autotiler.
+The autotiler is a feature in Godot that simplifies the tile placement process by automatically connecting and aligning tiles based on predefined rules.
+For example, when creating terrain like grass, paths, or walls, the autotiler can determine which tile variant to use (e.g., corners, edges, or center pieces) without requiring manual selection for each placement.
+This tool is very helpful for drawing tilemaps, and significantly reduced the time required to align specific squares to each other.
+However, while functional, my tilemap did not work super well until Ben, a member on my team helped me realize that the tile size needs to be the size of the entire tile.

 ![](./example_images/tile_map.mp4)

-For animations, Godot allows you to create an animated tilemap.
-By creating individual tiles for each frame and setting a time period for each, you can add moving scenery to the layers.
+For animations, Godot has a way to create an animation tilemap, where by creating individual tiles to every single frame and setting a time period to each frame, you can create an animation with a tileset and add moving scenery into the layer

 ![](./example_images/tile_animation.png)